flexi-framework/sg-flexi/README.md

 We would like to thank all these [CONTRIBUTORS.md](contributors) for their efforts they spent on building SG-FLEXI.

+## Funding
+This code was developed in the course of the project “SEAL” funded by the Baden-Württemberg Stiftung.

 # Installation

 For installation instruction see [INSTALL.md](INSTALL.md).